 As with any contract, the specifics of your bond are important.
 A bond will not be paid out if the conditions of the bond contract are not met.
 Be sure that the situations you are most concerned about are covered by the agreement and that the coverage of the bond equals your financial risk.
 It's important to take reasonable and appropriate steps to ensure that all employees will be covered by the bond.

 Bonding insurance can help you protect your business against fraud and theft, and it can help you foster credibility with clients.
-Visit the links below to learn more about how you can take measures to keep your business secure.

 - Security and fraud